Fraternalilab/POPScomp/README.md

 #### POPSR
 An R package to
 - split complexes into single and pair components to compute buried SASA using POPSC and
-- provide a *Shiny* App as interface to the POPSC program.
+- provide a *Shiny* App as interface to run POPScomp analyses and visualise the results.

+### popscomp.org : an easy-to-rember URL
+* [popscomp.org](http://popscomp.org) points to this GitHub repository.

 ### Legacy POPScomp *Shiny* servers
-* popscomp.org:3838 : This server has been discontinued in November 2025. [popscomp.org](http://popscomp.org) points now to this GitHub repository.
 * mathbio.crick.mrc.ac.uk/POPSCOMP : Only for a short while the POPS and POPSCOMP servers were supported by the Francis Crick Institute.
 * mathbio.nimr.mrc.ac.uk/POPSCOMP : This was the original address of the POPS and POPSCOMP servers in the Division of Mathematical Biology at the NIMR institute, which has been closed in 2015 and became a part of the Francis Crick Institute.